srg-imperial/GrayC/ISSTA-2023-AE/README.md

 ## II.B Artifact’s requirements - SKIP THIS IF USING DOCKER IMAGE

-*For installing from source,* You will need to install the following: gcc, gcov, g++, git, python3, python3-pip, gfauto (under Google's graphicsfuzz), cmake, m4, ninja-build, curl, wget, zip, unzip, frama-c, creduce, openSSL (libcurl4-openssl-dev, libssl-dev), frama-c, creduce, grammarinator.
+*For installing from source,* you will need to install the following: gcc, gcov, g++, git, python3, python3-pip, gfauto (under Google's graphicsfuzz), cmake, m4, ninja-build, curl, wget, zip, unzip, frama-c, creduce, openSSL (libcurl4-openssl-dev, libssl-dev), frama-c, creduce, grammarinator.

 Note 1: CMake 3.13.4 or higher is required.